intel-lab-lkp/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

 Currently, there is only one compression modes available, 'fixed' mode.

+'dynamic' mode is available on certain generations of IAA hardware.

 The 'fixed' compression mode implements the compression scheme specified by RFC 1951 and is given the crypto algorithm name 'deflate-iaa'.
 (Because the IAA hardware has a 4k history-window